hzeller/upnp-display/README.md

 This should work with all renderers, that do proper eventing of variable changes.
-This program does not, at this time, actively query the renderer but expects it to transmit changes standard conformant.
+This program does not, at this time, actively query the renderer but expects it to transmit changes according to the UPnP eventing standard.

 Right now, this is tested with [gmrender-resurrect](http://github.com/hzeller/gmrender-resurrect)